jamesprior/mastodon_docker_swarm/README.md

 cp secrets.auto.tfvars.example  secrets.auto.tfvars

-Fill in your digital ocean token and an aws profile or key and secret.
+Fill the missing secrets in your new file.
 Keep in mind that these are 'secret' as in they won't be checked into source control, but they may be visible in the terraform state files.

+To generate a set of keys for vapid to enable web push run the `generate_vapid_keys.rb`

-Take a moment to review variables.tf and update any that don't fit your needs
+Take a moment to review variables.tf and update any that don't fit your needs.
+While you're at it, take a look at mastodon_env.prodction.tpl and make sure the mastodon settings are to your taste.

 Review backend.tf and update the terraform state.

 run terraform init

-## About this setup
+## About the result

 This is designed to be an easily scalable setup, it is not designed to be a wholly fault tolerant automatic scaling setup.
 Postgres, Redis, and Traefik all run a single container on a single labeled instance to avoid having to share data.
 If one of those instances goes down you'll still need to restore the data.